w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Being a nominator is made simpler using the
 [**Staking Dashboard**](https://staking.polkadot.network/#/overview) that will guide you step by step through creating a stash-controller relationship, specifying rewards destination and nominating validators (more on this below).
+Note that staking proxies are not currently supported on the dashboard.

 :::

-## Validator Selection
+## Nominating with the Polkadot-JS UI

-### Using the Polkadot-JS UI
+### Targets Page

-There are many factors to consider when deciding which validator's to nominate.
-One useful tool for assisting in this process is the Staking [Targets](https://polkadot.js.org/apps/#/staking/targets) table in the Polkadot-JS UI.
+There are many factors to consider when deciding which your nominations.
+One useful tool to choose validators is the Staking [Targets](https://polkadot.js.org/apps/#/staking/targets) table in the Polkadot-JS UI.
 This allows to sort validators using various metrics.
 Outlined below are the relevant metrics, followed by a brief description of each.

 | validator | payout   | nominators             | comm. | total stake | own stake | return |
 | --------- | -------- | ---------------------- | ----- | ----------- | --------- | ------ |